Saving Animals Matters

 Adopting a second dog: Does gender matter?

 Dogs are incredibly sensitive and social creatures.
-They form attachments to their owners/families relatively quickly and inevitably experience loneliness and boredom when they are left on their own for extended periods.
-For these reasons (and many more) owners often choose to adopt a 2nd dog.
+They form attachments to their owners/families relatively quickly which inevitably leads to boredom and loneliness when they are left to their own devices for extended periods of time.
+For this reason (and many more), dog owners are often electing to adopt a 2nd dog.

 Bringing a 2nd dog into the home is not a decision that should be taken lightly.
 There are many factors that should be taken into consideration; how the addition of a 2nd dog may impact existing pets, age, breed, energy level, amount of training the animal currently has, temperament/personality and of course gender.

-Generally speaking, animal rescue groups will not adopt out one of their dogs to a home that has an existing dog of the same gender AND there are valid reasons for this.
-Dogs of the same gender need to ascertain a ‘pecking order’, that is, who will be the more dominant dog.
-This often results in fights that can lead to serious injuries and in some circumstances, death.
-These fights can extend to things like toys, food, bedding and for the affections of their owner.
+Generally speaking, animal rescues will avoid placing one of their dogs in a home that has an existing dog of the same gender AND there are valid reasons for this.
+Dogs of the same gender need to establish a ‘pecking order’, that is, who will be the more dominant dog.
+This often results in physical altercations that can lead to serious injuries and in some cases, death.
+These altercation can extend to things like toys, food, bedding and for the affections of their owner.
 It can be particularly dangerous when there are small children living in the home who can be inadvertently hurt during the process.
-This can also cause otherwise evenly tempered animals to assume particular roles/personalities they may not have otherwise had.
-One dog will usually ‘overpower’ the other and develop overbearing/ domineering behavioural traits if left unchecked, the other will lapse into a more submissive role which can lead to timidness.
+This can result in even-tempered dogs assuming roles/personalities they may not have otherwise had.
+One dog will usually attempt to ‘overpower’ the other.
+This lends to overbearing/domineering behaviours if left unchecked.
+The other will lapse into a more submissive role which can lead to timidness and aversive behaviours.
 Both dogs can become emotionally and mentally unhealthy.
 These behaviours can then become prevalent towards other dogs they may interact with.

 Cover photo courtesy of AllSorts Photography by Karyn Williams.